erik-ringen/cfr/paper_data/readme.txt

 -BlurtonJones_1989 table2
-	makalita and //ekwa tubers have been summed into tubers adult values only for fruits, maybe for tubers can be obtained from table4?
+	makalita and //ekwa tubers have been summed into tubers adult values only for fruits, but added for tubers can be obtained from table4.
+Check whether it's ok

 -BlurtonJones_1997
 	figure 1 and 2 have data from multiple years.
 Some individuals are repeated, but no info is given, so they are treated as independent data